Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The LWCF Grant Program is a federal grant program that provides funds to incorporated cities and county conservation boards in the form of 50% reimbursement grants.
 Grants require a 50% match.
 Assistance ceilings have been established by population.
 Eligible projects include acquisition and/or development of land for outdoor recreation.
 Renovation of existing facilities is also eligible.
-There is a new guidelines and application form which must be used.
-The deadline for application is close of business (4:30 pm) on Tuesday, March 15, 2011.

 National LWCF Competitive Urban Recreation Partnership Program Grant (Outdoor Recreation Legacy Partnership (ORLP) program)